 Just For Today Meditation for NA: What It Is and How It Helps

-What Is The Just For Today Meditation?
+What Is The “Just For Today” Meditation?

 One classic example is the short-and-sweet: Just for today, I am grateful to be alive.

 That one is a bit all-encompassing, asking us to focus on gratefulness above all else.
-But there are nearly as many versions of the Just for Today prayer as there are days or people.
+Other frequently-used lines include:

-- Just for today I will have a program.
+• Just for today, I will have a program.
 I may not follow it perfectly, but I will have it.

-More importantly, though, is the affirmation this prayer offers us; it is a daily pep talk, reminding us that recovery is possible, and we can achieve it, by living one day at a time.
+More importantly, though, is the affirmation this prayer offers us.
+It is a daily pep talk, reminding us that recovery is possible, and we can achieve it by living one day at a time.

 How Does the Just For Today Meditation Help?

+Scientists and psychologists are increasingly finding that positive self-talk is an essential part of mental health.
 As often as our thoughts inform our words, our words can likewise inform our thoughts.
-And while thinking positively offers plenty of cognitive benefits in itself, saying these thoughts out loud offers even more.
+While thinking positively offers plenty of cognitive benefits, saying these thoughts out loud offers even more.

 On that note, repetition is another important physiological aspect of the Just For Today meditation.
-Numerous studies have found that repeating an action can not only form muscle memory within our body but actually rewire neurological pathways in our brains.
+Numerous studies have found that repeating an action can not only form muscle memory within our body but also rewire neurological pathways in our brains.

 In this way, when we’re reciting the Just for Today prayer, we’re literally building a positive thought pattern in our minds.
 The pathway is formed by the repetition of the act and fortified by associating those positive words with the positive feelings they bring us.
 It’s strengthened even more when those positive feelings help us create more positivity in the world by letting go of stress, loving ourselves a little more, and finding times and ways to help and love others.